veler/PaZword/README.md

 - You need Windows 10 build 1809 or later.

 ### Microsoft Store
-- Search for PaZword in the Microsoft Store App or click // TODO [here](TODO)
+- Search for PaZword in the Microsoft Store App or click [here](https://www.microsoft.com/en-us/p/pazword/9p47mfg7rxhd)

 ### Manual